conda/conda-build/docs/source/resources/define-metadata.rst

 ``run_exports`` affected transitive dependencies, you would see many added dependencies to shared libraries where they are not actually direct dependencies.
 For example, Python uses bzip2, which can use ``run_exports`` to make sure that people use a compatible build of bzip2.
-If people list Python as a build time dependency, bzip2 should only be imposed for Python itself and should not be automatically imposed as a runtime dependency for the thing using Python.
+If people list python as a build time dependency, bzip2 should only be imposed for Python itself and should not be automatically imposed as a runtime dependency for the thing using Python.